Accounts with financial institutions

 Includes caravans, houseboats, or houses or flats attached to a shop or other commercial premise.

-Income other than wages and salaries, own business or partnership income and government pensions and allowances.
+Income other than wages and salaries, own unincorporated business income and government pensions and allowances.
 This includes income received as a result of ownership of financial assets (interest, dividends), and of non-financial assets (rent, royalties) and other regular receipts from sources such as superannuation, child support, workers' compensation and scholarships.
 Income from rent is net of operating expenses and depreciation and may be negative when these are greater than gross receipts.

 Other landlord type